immcantation/presto/docs/workflows/Jiang2013_Workflow.rst

-Roche 454 B cell receptor mRNA with sample barcoding
+Roche 454 BCR mRNA with sample barcoding
 ================================================================================

 Overview of Experimental Data